MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/PubSec/Task_3.md

     ![Screenshot showing add new page.](../Media/add-new-age.png)

-1. Give your new page a title, such as "People Matters Survey Insights."
+1. Give your new page a title, such as "People matter Survey Insights."

 1. In the body of Pages, paste the link to your **executive briefing.docx** document created in Task 2.